Feedback About wiseGEEK Login

 anon257835

-I can write two completely different sentences at the same time, and do all manner of mirror writing (upside down while right side up, backwards while forwards, etc.).
+I can write two completely different sentences at the same time, and do all manner of mirror writing (upside down while right side up, backward while forwards, etc.).
 I can sew with both hands, bowl, play ping pong, and do other things with both hands.
 Some things I am more inclined to use one side or the other, but not everything feels natural with either side.

 animegal